angrybacon/doomsday-wiki/markdown/articles/2018/01/03/doomsday-by-committee.md

 > card choices, play choices and similar.*

 Hopefully you enjoyed this first installment of Doomsday by Committee.
-We shall hopefully return with more of the *super-secret-shadowy-Doomsday-cabal (TM)* that might not exist with further discussion on other play points, opening hands, scenarios and occasional puzzles.
+We shall hopefully return with more of the *super-secret-shadowy-Doomsday-cabal* &trade;
+that might not exist with further discussion on other play points, opening hands, scenarios and occasional puzzles.